-However long you are visiting Eastbourne for, you’ll find plenty of things to keep you and your elderly parents entertained.
+However long you are visiting Eastbourne, you’ll find plenty of things to keep you and your older loved-ones entertained.
 This is a real gem of a seaside town, and with so much to do, it’s the ideal place to spend some quality time with your loved ones.

 Looking for care in Sussex?

 Live-in care with Elder can help you keep the life you know while getting the care you need.